-Podcast: COVID-19 and natural disasters present an unprecedented threat to emergency communications
+Podcast: Verizon, SES and goTenna on how COVID-19 and natural disasters present an unprecedented threat to emergency communications

 The ongoing COVID-19 pandemic has put enormous strain on the economy, public safety, and the healthcare system.
 It’s also put a strain on cell networks.